What Are the Pros and Cons to Dental Bonding?

-Pros and Cons
+Pros and Cons of Dental Bonding

-Dental bonding isn’t expensive, and can usually be done in one office visit unless multiple teeth need bonded.
+Dental bonding isn’t expensive, and can usually be done in one office visit, unless multiple teeth need bonded.
 Unlike veneers and crowns, there’s no removal of tooth enamel required, so it’s less evasive.
 Most procedures can be done without any numbing or anesthesia.